 ARI'S SAFETY PATENTS CAN SAVE LIVES

 ARIhas developed, and is expanding, a strong IP position in autonomous highway safety.
-Currently, we have 7 issued Patents, and further intellectual property in progress, with numerous applications before the USPTO for life-saving harm avoidance strategies, including novel V2X, AI, and 5G/6G algorithms.
+Currently, we have published applications and 7 issued Patents - with numerous applications before the USPTO for life-saving harm avoidance strategies, including novel V2X, AI, and 5G/6G algorithms.

 Autonomous Vehicle Localization System - October 27, 2020